-To the extent a material error in Index values is uncovered following its publication and dissemination, a notification will be sent to Index clients alerting them of such error and the expected date of a revised publication, if warranted.
-BISL considers the following factors to determine whether to restate and the nature of the restatement.
-Not all conditions need to be present to warrant a restatement, and certain factors may be more determinative than others depending on the circumstances of the given error.
+To the extent a material error in Index values, input or non-input data (e.g. ESG data) is uncovered following Index publication and dissemination, a notification will be sent to Index clients alerting them of such error and the expected date of a revised publication, if warranted.
+BISL considers the following factors to determine whether to restate.
+Not all conditions need to be present to warrant a restatement, and certain factors may be more determinative that others depending on the circumstances of the given error.

-- The relative importance of the data field impacted by the error; - Consideration of impact to end investor and/or clients' non-financial objectives; - When the error occurred and when it was discovered; - The number of Indices and sub-Indices affected; - Whether the impacted Indices are linked to tradable products; - The magnitude of the error; - The burden of restatement on client re-processing relative to the impact of the error; and - The impact of the restatement on analytical tools.
+- The relative importance of the data field impacted by the error; - Consideration of impact to end investor and/or clients' non-financial objectives; - When the error occurred and when it was discovered: - The number of Indices and sub-Indices affected; - Whether the impacted Indices are linked to tradable products; - The magnitude of the error; - The burden of restatement on client re-processing relative to the impact of the error; and - The impact of the restatement on analytical tools.